AchrafKassioui/Learning-iOS-Dev/README.md

 How to rename a function?
 You right-click on the name of the function and you choose "Refactor > Rename"!

 One of the first thing I intuitively tried in front of a ContentView.swift file was to rename all "ContentView" references to something else, like "ContentViewer", including the file in the finder.
 That didn't go well.
-I lost some time recreating the file and figuring how to place it again in the project.
+I lost some time recreating the file and figuring out how to place it again in the project.

 So how do I rename a function or a block of code that's referenced elsewhere?
-Apparently, I "right-click>refactor>rename" it!
+Apparently, I right-click then > refactor > rename.

 Thoughts: